 - Browse an online directory like Zocdoc or Yelp.
 Online directories will let you search specifically for doctors who take Medicare.
 Or you may prefer to use the government’s own website for finding a doctor.

 How Do Doctors Interact with Different Parts Of Medicare?

-Medical providers who accept Original Medicare will take your insurance whenever it’s presented to them.
-Once a doctor accepts you as a patient, they can’t they can’t selectively apply your Medicare coverage.
+Once a doctor accepts you as a patient, they can’t can’t selectively apply your Medicare coverage.
 For instance, your doctor will work with both Part B and Medigap if you have them.

 Your doctor can’t decline to work with specific Medicare Regional Offices or Medigap insurers.
-They can’t make up additional fees that drive up the cost of Medicare-covered services.
+If they “accept assignment,” i.e., they agree to the rates negotiated by Medicare, they can’t make up additional fees that drive up the cost of Medicare-covered services.

-If You Have Only Medicare Part A OR Medicare Part B: If you have only Medicare Part A coverage or Part B coverage, your provider network remains the same; under Medicare, your provider network is the same regardless of whether you have both Parts A and B or you have only one of those parts.
-Your Medicare-enrolled doctor will still accept your Part A or Part B if the treatment is covered by the part you do have.
+If You Have Only Medicare Part A OR Medicare Part B: If you have only Medicare Part A (hospital) coverage or Part B coverage, your provider network remains the same; under Medicare, your provider network is the same regardless of whether you have both Parts A and B or you have only one of those parts.
+For example, if you only have Part A, the hospital will bill Medicare for the services of the doctor who provided inpatient care.

 If You Have Medicare Supplement (“Medigap”): Supplemental insurance covers the cost of your care after Medicare has paid its share.
 Your doctor must arrange payments with Medicare and Medicare Supplement.
 They can’t decline one and accept the other.

 A doctor who accepts Medicare will be paid via Original Medicare.
 Your Medicare Supplement coverage will kick in afterwards.
 It won’t replace that Medicare payment.